With $114 million, Obama just out raises Romney in August

 Obama's team believes the president has an advantage at retail campaigning.
 He just finished a two-day bus trip of Florida, which included chats with voters at local restaurants and bars throughout the state.

-Still, the Obama campaign sees Romney as having the financial advantage and it urged supporters not to become complacent after the successful August figure.
+Still, it sees Romney as having the financial advantage, and it urged supporters not to become complacent after the successful August figure.

 "No celebrating, because they're going to have an even bigger September," Obama's campaign said via Twitter.
 "But now we know we can match them, doing this our way."